usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _Welcome to Sky Valley_, by Kyuss
+- _The Maiden_, by The Sound Of Animals Fighting
 - _History Will Absolve Me_, by billy woods
 - _Wide Awake_, by Mechatok
 - _Easy Lover_, by Martin Miller